 In recent decades, major varieties and even minor varieties have been increasingly incorporated into collectors' plans, as publicity and popularity have gone hand-in-hand.
 Classic and sensational error coins like 1955 doubled-die cents and 1942/1 dimes, and the more subtle 1938 D/S nickel and 1900 0/CC dollars, have been joined by additional, and expanding, variety listings for just about all series.

 As usual, publications have set the pace.
 Leroy Van Allen and A. George Mallis' Comprehensive Catalog and Encyclopedia of Morgan and Peace Dollars, first published in 1971, has such extensive variety listings that many collectors focus on the "Top 100" Morgan or "Top 50" Peace "VAMs."
 Interest in other varieties was enhanced by the 1990 publication of Bill Fivaz and J.T.
 Stanton's Cherrypicker's Guide to Rare Die Varieties.
 This landmark book, which presented interesting issues in every series, is now in its sixth, much-expanded edition.
 And these days, collectors can find specialized publications for just about every U.S. coin series.

 One day, Fivaz and Stanton might be seen as the vanguards of a varietal revolution as momentous as Augustus Heaton’s popularization of date/mintmark collecting.
 To find out, we'll have to await the perspective that only the future can provide.
 Until then, and whatever and however you collect, there’s a wealth of information available about our hobby, and many ways to enjoy the many choices numismatics has to offer.

 About the American Numismatic Association

 The American Numismatic Association is a nonprofit organization dedicated to educating and encouraging people to study and collect coins and related items.
-The Association serves the academic community, collectors and the general public with an interest in numismatics.
+The Association serves collectors, the general public, and academic communities with an interest in numismatics.